amclees/cs-4471/practice_final.md

   c. `ipv6 address <address>/<prefix length> mac`

+c

 ---

-58. In the most common MAC padding schema (from 57.), the MAC is padding by:
+58. In the most common MAC padding schema (from 57.), the MAC is padded by:

   a.
 Prepending `FFFF`